CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ## La Petite Carentan

 Widely regarded as one of the prettiest maps ever made in Rodbloogan Warfare history, this rural map contains many autmnal trees and contemporary elements.
 Recently, It got a second makeover to enhance that beauty and allow for better gameplay.

+# Fort Vulcan

+The first-ever war group map isn't just that - it's also a **MAJOR** development in the music department.
+The theme for the map is named Walking on Eggshells.
+It also happens to be the inspiration for "Rumbling of the Rangers", "From Hawks to Brigadiers" and of course, the game's main theme.